alonaru/finalproject/README.md

 ## Prerequisites
 1. Kubernetes Cluster (Minikube, GKE, or other)
+    * before run any step in this README, make sure K8s cluster is on
+    * in local enviroment I used minikube.
 2. `kubectl` and `helm` installed and configured
 3. Docker Hub account with a Personal Access Token (Read, Write, Delete)
 4. GitHub repository with: